shivlal12345/first_django_project/README.md

 # first_django_project

-simple django project with an poll application.
+simple django project with a poll application.